compsecmonkey/Reading-List/README.md

 ## Currently On Deck

-* Cult of the Dead Cow: How the Original Hacking Supergroup Might Just Save the World :heavy_minus_sign: Joseph Menn
 * Thomas Jefferson and the Tripoli Pirates: The Forgotten War That Changed American History :heavy_minus_sign: Brian Kilmeade, Don Yaeger